Back to Outdoors

 Drip Irrigation Systems

 Drip irrigation delivers water directly to plant roots with minimal evaporation loss.
 This method uses 20-50% less water than sprinkler systems and reduces weeds by avoiding watering soil areas between plants.
 Modern drip systems can be programmed with timers and moisture sensors for optimal efficiency.
+Installing drip irrigation for sustainable gardens is one of the most effective water conservation strategies available.

 Installation Tips: Start with a pressure reducer and filter at your water source.
 Use ½-inch main lines for long runs and ¼-inch distribution tubing for individual plants.
 Install emitters based on each plant's water needs – typically 1-4 gallons per hour for most garden plants.